 Snorkel the Famous Turquoise Bay

-Dubbed one of the world’s best beaches, and undoubtably one of the best in Australia, Turquoise Bay is a snorkeller’s paradise.
+Dubbed one of the world’s best beaches, and undoubtedly one of the best in Australia, Turquoise Bay is a snorkeller’s paradise.
 The water is fairly shallow, calm and you’ll find abundant coral and marine life.
+This is one of my favourite snorkelling spots in Exmouth, for good reason.

 The Turquoise Bay Drift Loop is accessed from the southern car park.